shreyasskasetty-tamu/sentiment_analysis/README.md

 ## Conclusion

 The RoBERTa-GRU hybrid model demonstrates strong performance in sentiment analysis of Yelp reviews, with optimal hyperparameters enhancing the learning efficiency and overall model performance.
-# Usage

-To use this project for sentiment analysis of Yelp restaurant reviews, follow these steps:

-## Prerequisites
-- Ensure you have Python installed on your system.
-- Install necessary libraries such as PyTorch, Transformers, and Pandas.
-These can be installed via pip or conda.

-## Data Preparation
-- The model requires preprocessed Yelp restaurant review data.
-Follow the preprocessing steps outlined in the `data_augment.py` and `dataset.py` scripts.

-## Running the Models
-1. **RoBERTa-Simple Model**:
-   - To train the RoBERTa-Simple model, execute the `train.py` script with specified flags for the RoBERTa-Simple model
-   - Use the `test.py` script to evaluate the model on the test dataset.

-2. **RoBERTa-GRU Model**:
-   - Run the `train.py` script with specified flags for the RoBERTa-GRU model.
-   - Test the model using the `test.py` script, which will output performance metrics.